sheeeng/oughie-clock-rs/README.md

 `clock-rs` is a terminal-based clock written in Rust, designed to be a new alternative to [tty-clock](https://github.com/xorg62/tty-clock).
 It supports all major platforms and offers several improvements, which include:
-- The use of a single configuration file to manage its settings, with the ability to overwrite them through the command line,
+- The use of a single configuration file to manage its settings, with the ability to override them through the command line,
 - Many additional features such as a timer and a stopwatch,
 - And greater flexibility as well as better user experience!